SHUBHAMREWA/admin-dashboard/README.md

       - Logout method - GET

 --> also we using ka useResolve and useMatch Component to when any route match we are highlight them

+### DAY   -  9

+-→ Creating a Modern Dashboard Panel and used ApexCharts library to show information.

+-→ Also used Redux for API data fetching.

+-→ Applying Dark Mode and some CSS for animations.